This is Part II

 I think the sound of the overhead bin opening was the hardest sound we heard while touching down.
 This bin popped open while taking off and while landing.

 In this case, it was not HSBC the one greeting us at the destination, it was BCP (Bando de Credito del Peru).
-Note that Star uses Jetways in CUZ, but buses in LIM.
+Note that Star uses Jetways in CUZ

 A look at the plane from inside the terminal.